preignition/program-user-guide/docs/app/survey/how-to/using-import-export-to-translate-forms.md

       <figcaption>Select language for import</figcaption>
     </figure>

-1. Review the details in the import dialogue and confirm the action to update your survey with the translated text.
+1. Review the details in the import dialog and confirm the action to update your survey with the translated text.

     <figure>
       <img src="./assets/import-export-translate-forms/step-3-import-survey-dialog.png" alt="Confirm the import survey dialog">
-      <figcaption>Confirm the import survey dialogue</figcaption>
+      <figcaption>Confirm the import survey dialog</figcaption>
     </figure>

 Your survey form is now updated with the translated content.